Who Is Eligible To Receive Test Accommodations?

 Examinees with ongoing medical needs may require specific devices during testing.
 While you do not need permission to utilize these devices, testing center staff will inspect devices before examinees enter the secured testing area.
 These include medicines and medical devices, communications aids, and mobility devices.

-If you have a need for any other personal item for medical reasons, please submit the form Request for Non-Standard Testing Conditions.
+If you have a need for any other personal item for medical reasons, you must submit a test accommodation request within your exam application on your MyNBCE Online Account Portal.

 What Can Nursing Mothers Bring To The Test Site?